-While creating, testing, and optimizing a website, web coders will need tools to analyze their websites and understand any technical issues their sites might have.
-A few other tools help the web coder test the page speed of the website and check to make sure all the pages are rendering properly.
-Here are a few webmaster tools.
+While creating, testing, and optimizing a website, web coders will need the best online resources to analyze their websites and understand any technical issues their sites might have.
+A few other online resources help the web coder test the page speed of the website and check to make sure all the pages are rendering properly.
+Here are a few of the best online webmaster resources.

-Google Search Console – The Google Search Console helps web coders track their sites’ search performance, offers information about how to improve crawlability of the website, shows how the website looks in Google, and instructs coders how to choose keywords customers use to get to the website.
+Google Search Console – The Google Search Console helps web coders track their sites’ search performance online, offers information about how to improve crawlability of the website, shows how the website looks in Google, and instructs coders how to choose keywords customers use to get to the website.

 Bing Webmaster Tools – Bing Webmaster Tools helps web coders get insight into their sites on Bing.
 See how your site is performing, review reporting tools to help focus on increased traffic, review diagnostic tools to learn about how people find your website, and get notifications to let you know when something needs a technical fix.